giantswarm/docs/src/content/ui-api/management-api/crd/clusters.cluster.x-k8s.io.md

 </div>

 <div class="property-description">
-<p>Replicas is the number of worker nodes belonging to this set.
-If the value is nil, the MachineDeployment is created without the number of Replicas (defaulting to zero) and it&rsquo;s assumed that an external entity (like cluster autoscaler) is responsible for the management of this value.</p>
+<p>Name is the unique identifier for this MachineDeploymentTopology.
+The value is used with other unique identifiers to create a MachineDeployment&rsquo;s Name (e.g. cluster&rsquo;s name, etc).
+In case the name is greater than the allowed maximum length, the values are hashed together.</p>

 </div>